isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/0-the-earliest-thoroughfares.md

 <div><p>High Street, 1890</p></div>
 <div>Lee Kip Lin Collection, National Library Singapore</div>
 </div>
-Cleared from part of the jungle near the shore, High Street was the first street in Singapore to be laid out in 1819.
+Cleared from part of the jungle near the shore in 1819, High Street was the first street to be laid out in Singapore.
 The street sits on high ground and is hence not prone to flooding.
-On the right is Hotel de l'Europe, one of the major hotels in early Singapore established in 1857.
-Before the 1970s, High Street was a popular shopping belt for the well-heeled residents and tourists.
+On the right is Hotel de l'Europe, one of early Singapore’s major hotels, established in 1857.
+Before the 1970s, High Street was a popular shopping belt for well-heeled residents and tourists.
 <p></p>
 <p></p>
 <hr>